 Your renovation may give you a dream space that you’ll love but can result in moving fixtures like showers, vanities, dishwashers, and kitchen sinks.

 You may have to reroute plumbing, which can significantly increase your costs.
-Adding a shower or putting in a new sink next to existing cold and hot water lines is a rather straightforward project, but if you intend to change the overall configuration, ask our kitchen and bathroom remodeling experts about possible cost, time to completion, and possible money-saving measures.
+Adding a shower or putting in a new sink next to existing cold and hot water lines is a rather straightforward project, but if you intend to change the overall configuration, ask our kitchen remodel or bathroom remodeling experts about possible cost, time to completion, and possible money-saving measures.

 Research your Project